-Our business involves assisting our clients with issues related to risk, and we believe that this insight helps us to more effectively manage our risks.
+Our business involves assisting our clients with issues related to risk, and we believe that the insight gained from this activity helps us to more effectively manage our risks.
 Our leadership is aware that risks are associated with all enterprises, and that varying degrees of risk are acceptable, and indeed desirable, in different endeavors.